nextgenusfs/amptk/docs/ubuntu_install.md

 ```

 #####5) Test Installation
 Open terminal, navigate to the `test_data` folder of ufits.
+If you installed with LinuxBrew it should be here: `$HOME/.linuxbrew/opt/ufits/libexec/test_data`.

 ```
 #test scripts on Ion PGM data